 Plugins make WordPress a dream come true for beginners.
-However with over 30,000 WordPress plugins available in the official plugin directory, users find it very difficult to find the best WordPress plugin for the job.
-In this article, we will show you how to choose the best WordPress plugin by following the same checklist criteria that our team at WPBeginner and other WordPress experts follow.
+However, with over 56,000 WordPress plugins available in the official plugin directory, users find it difficult to find the right WordPress plugin for the job.
+In this article, we will show you how to choose the best WordPress plugin by following the same checklist that our team at WPBeginner and other WordPress experts follow.

-Disclaimer: While these factors won’t guarantee that you’ll pick the right plugin 100% of the time, it will definitely increase your chance of success.
+Disclaimer: While these factors won’t guarantee that you’ll pick the right plugin 100% of the time, it will definitely increase your chances of success.

 Before You Start

 When looking for a plugin, the first thing you should do is write down exactly what you want this plugin to do.
 In our experience, it helps if you create a checklist with features that you’re looking for (in the order of importance).